WordPress Development Mistakes

 6. Choosing poor function names

-Poor coding hygiene is something you want to avoid; one way to do that is by being better at function names.
-It’s especially crucial if you’re incorporating your modifications or inputting a custom plugin into your WordPress site.
+You want to avoid poor coding hygiene; one way to do that is to be better at function names.
+This is especially crucial if you’re incorporating your modifications or inputting a custom plugin into your WordPress site.

-You should be brief and to the point for convenience, but it could be the same thing other plugin developers do.
-To distinguish yours from the others, being less generic with your function names is a good practice.
+It would help if you were brief and to the point for convenience, but it could be the same thing other plugin developers do.
+To distinguish yours from the others, it’s a good practice to be less generic with your function names.

 7. Not making use of WordPress core functionality

 It’s best to make the most out of WordPress core functionalities if you’re developing your website on it.
 If the feature you need is something WordPress already has, then you might as well use theirs.
-Otherwise, you’re adding code to your website that is an increase in load to the processing of your site.
+Otherwise, you’re adding code to your website that increases the load on the processing of your site.

 Therefore, try to keep it simple wherever and whenever possible and use the currently available WordPress core functions.
 Don’t forget to keep your WordPress up to date so you can expand that functionality.